rook/rook/Documentation/ceph-cluster-crd.md

   * `config`: Device-specific config settings.
 See the [config settings](#osd-configuration-settings) below
 * `storageClassDeviceSets`: Explained in [Storage Class Device Sets](#storage-class-device-sets)

+In all cases, Rook will skip deploying OSDs on devices if the disk has partitions, a filesystem, or is otherwise in use.
+Rook will skip deploying OSDs on partitions if the partition has a filesystem or is in use.

 ### Storage Class Device Sets

 The following are the settings for Storage Class Device Sets which can be configured to create OSDs that are backed by block mode PVs.